Bushel-of-Lemons/LEMO_Vocabulate/README.md

 **Vocabulate** is a dictionary-based text analysis tool originally converted from C#.
 This Python package allows you to tokenize, clean, and analyze texts based on custom dictionaries.

-**DISCLAIMER:** I do not take credit for this software.
+**DISCLAIMER:** I do not take credit for this software I simply updated the programming language.
 All credit goes to:

 ```
 @article{vine2020natural,